-Smart power jack for USB Power DeliveryDesigned by Clara Hobbs, Ships from United States of America
+Smart power jack for USB Power DeliveryDesigned by Clara Hobbs in United States of America

 PD Buddy Sink is a smart power jack for USB Power Delivery.
 Configure it with the voltage and current your project needs, then plug it into any USB PD power supply with a high enough power capability.
 It negotiates with the power supply and turns on its output, giving your project up to 3 A at 5, 9, or 15 V, and up to 5 A at 20 V. With the latest firmware release, the Sink can also make requests from USB PD programmable power supplies, providing any voltage from up to 4–21 V at 20 mV increments.

 PD Buddy Sink is simple to configure.
 Just plug it into a computer while holding the Setup button, and connect to the USB CDC console interface.
 Alternatively, use the (still experimental) configuration GUI.
 The configuration interface works with Linux, Mac OS X, and Windows 10.

 All units ship with the latest stable firmware (1.2.2), supporting Power Delivery negotiations while in Setup mode.
 To use this feature with an external power supply, I recommend adding a PD Buddy Wye to your order.
 The latest release also supports making requests from USB PD programmable power supplies (PPS), which offer voltages at 20 mV increments from a wide range (up to 3–21 V is offered, but the Sink can't run far below 4 V).